-Pay-per-click (PPC) is one of the most powerful marketing channels available today.
+Pay-per-click (PPC) is one of the most powerful digital marketing channels available today.

 If you get it right, that is.

-Below I’ll cover ten of the most common mistakes made in PPC campaigns, and how your business can avoid them.
+Below I’ll cover fourteen of the most common mistakes made in PPC campaigns, and how your business can avoid these pitfalls.

 What’s the Big Deal About PPC Campaigns?